Bukiwe Fanta

-Gloria Bukiwe Fanta is a South African politician who has served in the Eastern Cape provincial government as the Member of the Executive Council (MEC) for Social Development since August 2022.
+Gloria Bukiwe Fanta (born 28 August 1957) is a South African politician who has served in the Eastern Cape provincial government as the Member of the Executive Council (MEC) for Social Development since August 2022.
 She has been a member of the Eastern Cape Provincial Legislature since May 2019.
 Before joining the provincial legislature, Fanta had briefly been a Member of Parliament for less than three months, serving from February until May 2019.
 Fanta is the current provincial co-ordinator and former provincial chairperson of the African National Congress Women's League.

 Political career

 In May 2015, at the provincial elective conference of the African National Congress Women's League, Fanta was elected as the new provincial chairperson of the women's league.

 Following senior ANC MP Zukile Luyenge's defection to the African Transformation Movement and consequent resignation from the National Assembly of South Africa, Fanta was elected to take up his seat in Parliament.
 She became a Member of Parliament on 21 February 2019.
 Fanta did not serve as an MP for long as the national and provincial elections in May 2019 were less than three months away.
 She was number 11 on the ANC's list for the Eastern Cape Provincial Legislature; she was elected to the provincial legislature as the ANC won 44 seats.
 She was subsequently appointed to head the legislature's women caucus.

 At the ANC's provincial elective conference in May 2022, Fanta was re-elected as a member of the ANC's Provincial Executive Committee.
 Fanta then became the provincial co-ordinator of the ANC Women's League Task Team in July 2022 following the dissolution of its leadership structure.